 Motor Insurers Bureau Compensation Claims by Ram Legal Services

 Have you been involved in an accident with an uninsured or untraced driver?
 If so you may be entitled to make a compensation claim through the Motor Insurers’ Bureau ( MIB ) .
-RAM Legal Services are a firm of independent specialists who have been in business for over 15 years.
+RAM Legal Services are a claims management company who have been in business for over 15 years.
 We represent claimants wanting help in making a claim to the MIB .UK motorists are required to obtain adequate motor insurance to legally drive or park a vehicle on our roads.
 It is estimated however,that there are around 1.3 million road users in the UK that drive without insurance.
 If you are hit by an uninsured or untraced driver there is no insurance company to provide compensation for damage to your vehicle or personal injury.
 This does not mean that you are unable to recover your losses.
 Provided that you meet the criteria we can help you claim against the Motor Insurers Bureau ( MIB ) who will, where appropriate, compensate you for your personal injury and special damages.
 All of our work is done on a NO Win No Fee* basis.
 If we are successful we will deduct a total of 25% of your award.
 We never ask for upfront payments.
 If the driver of the other vehicle is identified you can also recover losses relating to your vehicle damage from the MIB .

 Accidents Involving Uninsured Drivers.
 You may be entitled to claim: